Fuel Cell Drive Train

 How the Fuel Cell Drive Train System Works

-• Hydrogen fed to the PEM fuel cell generates DC electrical power through an electrochemical reaction.
+• Hydrogen is supplied to the PEM fuel cell, where an electrochemical reaction generates DC electrical power.

-• A 48 V supercapacitor is connected to the battery via a bidirectional DC–DC converter, enabling fast charge–discharge during transient conditions.
+• A 48 V supercapacitor is interfaced with the battery through a bidirectional DC–DC converter.

-• During peak load, the supercapacitor supports the battery to reduce current stress and improve system response.
+• During high power demand, the supercapacitor assists the battery to reduce current stress and improve response time.

-• The battery feeds a PMSM motor controller, driving the traction motor with controlled speed and torque.
+• The motor controller drives the PMSM traction motor with controlled speed and torque.

-• To simulate real vehicle loads, the traction motor is mechanically coupled to a PMSM loading motor.
+• The traction motor is mechanically coupled to a loading motor to simulate real vehicle load conditions.

-• The loading motor generates three-phase AC power, which is rectified and dissipated through a resistive load.
+• Generated electrical energy is rectified and dissipated through a resistive load bank.

 Technical Specifications